bgerp/ztm/Zontromat/plugins/README.md

     Example: **example.enabled**

- - The Enabled register can take only two values 0 or 1.
+ - The Enabled register can take only two values **false** or **true**.
 Any other value will be interpreted as 0.
 The format of this register is integer.

-    Example: **example.enabled = 0 / example.enabled = 1**
+    Example: **example.enabled = false / example.enabled = true**

- - There is 3 main data types of registers in the system
+ - There is few data types of registers in the system
+   - Integer
-   - Float/Integer
+   - Float
    - String
    - Array
    - JSON